 And the light shineth in darkness; and the darkness comprehended it not.John 1:5

 To bring injustice and suffering to an end, the darkness itself must be destroyed.

 To stop evil, violence and bloodshed are necessary.
 This is the winepress of the wrath of God.

 I said, Surely thou wilt fear me, thou wilt receive instruction; so their dwelling should not be cut off, howsoever I punished them: but they rose early, and corrupted all their doings.
 Therefore wait ye upon me, saith the LORD, until the day that I rise up to the prey: for my determination is to gather the nations, that I may assemble the kingdoms, to pour upon them mine indignation, even all my fierce anger: for all the earth shall be devoured with the fire of my jealousy.Zephaniah 3:7-8

 On the day of the LORD, Satan will lose all power in this world.
-Satan himself will be imprisoned in hell (ref.
-Revelation 20:1-2), and his kingdoms will be no more (ref.
+Satan himself will be arrested to be imprisoned in hell (ref.
+Revelation 20:1-2).
+Also, his kingdoms will be no more (ref.
 Revelation 17:9-11), including Mystery Babylon the spiritual harlot that now reigns over the kings of the earth (ref.
 Revelation 17:18).

 War is coming.
 This will be a fierce war unlike any the world has ever seen.

 And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
 His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.
 And he was clothed with a vesture dipped in blood… and he treadeth the winepress of the fierceness and wrath of Almighty God.Revelation 19:11-15